The Town does not have an Open Air Burning By-law or require open-air burning permits.

-If you require further information, please contact the Blue Mountains Fire Department during normal business hours at 519-599-5411 ext 102, email firstname.lastname@example.org or review our Open Air Burning Notice in Documents.
+Guidelines for “open-air burning” are listed below.
+If you require further information, please contact the Blue Mountains Fire Department during normal business hours.
+If in place, Open Air Burning restrictions will be posted to the News & Notices page.

 It is the property owners’ responsibility to ensure the minimum requirements are in place prior to burning, including, but not limited to:

-However, smoke, odour, particulates, soot, ash, dust or any other material that is generated by open air burning and that has drifted onto another property falls under The Town’s Public Nuisance By-law, and By-law Enforcement will respond to such concerns on a complaint basis.
+Smoke, odour, particulates, soot, ash, dust or any other material that is generated by open-air burning and that has drifted onto another property falls under Public Nuisance By-law, and By-law Enforcement will respond to such concerns on a complaint basis.

 Please note that the Public Nuisance By-law does not apply to any normal farm practice.